 Cold and flu season in Canada tends to arrive at some point in November and stick around until as late as March of the following year.
 While some sniffles during this period may be unavoidable, particularly if you have young children at home, there are a number of things you can do to safeguard yourself from getting sick.

 Here’s a look at six tried-and-true steps to help you prep for cold and flu season:

 - Take a hands-on approach.
 Your hands can build, comfort, carry and help you express yourself.
 Unfortunately, they can also make you sick by transmitting cold and flu germs.
 Regular hand washing can help stop the spread of germs, and keeping your hands away from your face can prevent cold viruses from entering your system through your eyes, nose, and mouth.

 - Support your immune system.
 A healthy immune system is better prepared to fight off illnesses through your body’s natural defense systems.
-You can support your immune system with a nutrient-rich diet and by taking a good quality vitamin C, such as SISU Ester-C® Supreme.
+You can support your immune system with a nutrient-rich diet.
+You may also want to add a good quality vitamin C to your routine, such as SISU Ester-C® Supreme.

 - Keep it clean.
 Cold and flu viruses can survive outside the body, particularly on hard surfaces such as metal, plastic and wood.
 Maintaining a clean environment by regularly disinfecting household surfaces reduces the risk of infection.
 Don’t stop at the table and countertops—make sure to clean your keyboards, computer mouse, tablets and phones as well.

 - Sleep tight.
 With the holidays approaching, this can be a hectic time of year, but it’s important not to let your sleep patterns suffer.
 When you become tired and run down, your immune system can weaken, leaving you more susceptible to illness.
 Adults should aim for seven to eight hours of sleep each night as part of a healthy lifestyle.